Cerro Torre: History

 After the signing of the 1881 Treaty between Argentina and Chile, the boundary in the area was defined in 1898 by the boundary surveyors, Francisco Pascasio Moreno from Argentina and Diego Barros Arana from Chile.
 Huemul was declared a border landmark.
 The surveyors had no differences in the area between Mount Fitz Roy and Cerro Stokes, unlike other territories that were subject to arbitration in the 1902 arbitral award.
 The boundary was defined by the following mountain landmarks and their natural continuity: Mount Fitz Roy, Torre, Huemul, Campana, Agassiz, Heim, Mayo, and Stokes (nowadays Cervantes).
 Chile has defended it as a border landmark.

 In 1998, the "Agreement between the Republic of Chile and the Republic of Argentina to determine the boundary line from Mount Fitz Roy to Cerro Daudet" was signed, defining section A and a small part of section B, with the area between Fitz Roy and the Murallón still pending.

 In popular culture

-Cerro Torre was featured in the 1991 film Scream of Stone, directed by Werner Herzog and starring Vittorio Mezzogiorno, Stefan Glowacz, and Donald Sutherland.
+Cerro Torre was featured in the 1991 film Scream of Stone, directed by Werner Herzog, from an idea by Reinhold Messner, and starring Vittorio Mezzogiorno, Stefan Glowacz, and Donald Sutherland.

 Jon Krakauer mentions it briefly in Into Thin Air as one of his earlier difficult ascents (1992): "I'd scaled a frightening, mile-high spike of vertical and overhanging granite called Cerro Torre; buffeted by hundred-knot winds, plastered with frangible atmospheric rime, it was once (though no longer) thought to be the world's hardest mountain".

 In March 2014, an adventure documentary was released following the "first ever free ascent" of Cerro Torre, featuring David Lama.
 Cerro Torre - A Snowball's Chance in Hell premiered at San Sebastián International Film Festival in September 2013.

+Cerro Torre acts as the main setting for season 3 and 4 of the horror audiodrama The White Vault.